Ali Tarhouni: Political career

 Tarhouni was named to head both the oil and finance ministries of the National Transitional Council, an opposition council formed to coordinate anti-Gaddafi elements during the Libyan Civil War in March 2011.
 He acted as a frequent spokesman for the council and wielded considerable influence as a prominent liberal in the opposition.
 He officially announced the transfer of the NTC from Benghazi to Tripoli on 25 August 2011.

 On 3 September 2011, Tarhouni, acting as deputy chairman of the NTC's executive board, announced he was also chairman of a Supreme Security Committee, responsible for all security matters in Tripoli.

-Tarhouni was named as deputy prime minister on 2 October 2011 after acting in the position for several months.
+Tarhouni was named deputy prime minister on 2 October 2011 after acting in that capacity for several months.
 He succeeded Mahmoud Jibril as acting prime minister following Libya's declaration of liberation just 21 days later.
 On 31 October 2011, Tarhouni's term as acting prime minister ended with the election of Abdurrahim El-Keib in a vote taken by the 51 members of the NTC.

 In 2012, Tarhouni founded the National Centrist Party, becoming its first leader.
 He said that his party would collaborate with Mahmoud Jibril's National Forces Alliance.
 He was elected as the head of the constituent assembly on 22 April 2014.